Kenchim/sushi_around/README.md

 # Mobile app "Sushi Around" developed with Flutter

 This app shows you sushi places around your location.

 Google maps gives you tons of options and information, but sometimes they confuse you.
-With this app, you directly find places where you can eat sushi.
-All places on this app are within 1km from you, so it is not too hard to reach.
+Even this app is based on Google maps, but a lot of choices and details are reduced by the system, which helps you to encounter your sushi place.

 Sushi is around you.
 Let's open app and find yours.